By Jim Hobbs

 Extracting Audio from Pictures.
 Taking an image of a record and turning it into sound.
 From Indiana University, Bloomington, IN, USA.
 Listen to several extracted recordings from this page.
 Stunning!
 (June 2012)

 From top quarks to the blues about audio restoration using "a precision optical metrology system."
 More at From the Higgs Boson Particle to Leadbelly.
-NPR Story on this process from June 28, 2004 (RealAudio or Windows Media Player).
+NPR Story on this process from June 28, 2004.

 Great MP3 Bitrate Experiment Aimed at those ripping CDs, but a very useful discussion on how to encode audio.
 (June 2012)

-How Vinyl Records Are Made-And How to Pirate (Copy) A Vinyl Record from the blog "DO IT: Projects, Plans and How-tos" and based on a Discovery Channel program
+How to Pirate A Vinyl Record and Vinyl Records Are Made. from the blog "DO IT: Projects, Plans and How-tos" and based on a Discovery Channel program

 Kid Koala CD comes with a build-your-own-turntable kit and a flexidisc (October 2012)